PySimpleGUI/PySimpleGUI/README.md

 I use LLMs to search and summarize documentation, lookup errors, do research, get knowledge.
 I don't use LLMs to write code.
 My reason is very simple.

-**I like to write code.**
+### **I like to write code.**

 I fell in love with programming 50 years ago.
 Writing software is my happy place.
 Why would I give that to a computer to do instead of getting the enjoyment I get from doing it?
 AI can generate lots of things.
-The feeling I get writing software is not one of those things it can generate.
+The feeling I get writing software is not one of the things AI can generate.

 I'm not in a hurry.
 If I wanted code written for me, I would have opened the project up to pull requests years ago, but I didn't because I wanted to write the code.
 It's fun!